B.A. Acting and Directing

 In the bachelor of arts (B.A.) in Theatre with a Concentration in Acting and Directing students can focus on a single area of study, or combine their passions to develop a desired skill set.

-The acting sequence does not have any one particular philosophical focus, rather a series of technique and ideas are taught.
-The objective is for an actor to be able to find what works best for him/her or what works best for a particular role.
+The acting sequence offers a series of techniques and ideas that allow students to customize their craft to fit their objectives and roles.
 This training is combined with course work in critical and historical studies, stagecraft, technical theatre, scenic design, costume and lighting.